izakdvlpr/mc-security-plugin/README.md

-# login-security-plugin
+# mc-security-plugin

-👁 Plugin with security options for your Minecraft Server.
+Plugin with security options for your Minecraft Server.